 Fixed-term repurchase and reverse repurchase agreements that do not exceed seven days shall be considered as arrangements on terms that allow the assets to be recalled at any time by the Fund.
 The Manager shall ensure that all the revenues arising from Securities Financing Transactions shall be returned to the relevant Fund following the deduction of any direct and indirect operational costs and fees arising.
 Such direct and indirect operational costs and fees (which are all fully transparent and shall not include hidden revenue) shall include fees and expenses payable to repurchase/reverse repurchase agreements counterparties and/or securities lending agents engaged on behalf of a Fund from time to time.
-Such fees and expenses of any repurchase/reverse repurchase agreements counterparties and/or securities lending agents engaged by the Company, which will be at normal commercial rates together with VAT, if any, thereon, will be borne by the Company or the Fund in respect of which the relevant party has been engaged.
-Details of Fund revenues arising and attendant direct and indirect operational costs and fees as well as the identity of any specific repurchase/reverse repurchase agreements counterparties and/ or securities lending agents engaged on behalf of a Fund from time to time (including whether they are related to the Manager or the Depositary) shall be included in the Company's semi-annual and annual reports.
+Such fees and expenses of any repurchase/reverse repurchase agreements counterparties and/or securities lending agents on the Fund in respect of which the relevant party has been engaged.
+Details of Fund revenues arising and attendant direct and indirect operational costs and fees and fees as well as the identity of any specific repurchase/reverse repurchase agreements counterparties and/or securities lending agents engaged on behalf of a Fund from time to time (including whether they are related to the Manager or the Depositary) shall be included in the Company's semi-annual and annual reports.